Sibyl Fine King has made a declaration to become Dorset’s next High Sheriff at a ceremony held in Arts University Bournemouth’s Drawing Studio.

 Sibyl is the supporter of many good causes around Dorset.
 Her love of Dorset has fuelled her energy and creativity to initiate and encourage projects all over the county, primarily in the natural environment, the arts, and with community involvement.

 She has supported a number of visitor centres along the Jurassic Coast including centres at Kimmeridge, Durlston, Chesil Beach and Charmouth, with exciting new projects in the near future for Brownsea and Poole Museum in the Old Town.

-Established before the Norman conquest of 1066, the role of the High Sheriff was established by Royal appointment, and in contemporary times, plays an active role in supporting work being done across the county, both in areas of emergency services as well as public sector bodies such as probation and prison services.
+Established before the Norman Conquest of 1066, the role of the High Sheriff was established by Royal appointment, and in contemporary times, plays an active role in supporting work being done across the county, both in areas of emergency services and public sector bodies such as probation and prison services.